meepingsnesroms/Mu/Readme.md

 I have made a video of OS 5 doing that "more", it is extremely incompatible with OS 4 games which most games are, very few games used the ARM CPU and those that did are available on other platforms, some used the 320x320 display mode.

-Palm m515 vs Palm T|X
+Palm T|X vs OS 4 Games